sabit-islam/MichiganCC_Courses/README.md

 # Michigan Community College Course Scapers
 ## Fully created and developed by Sabit Islam.

-These are python scripts that scrape the Course Guides of every Community College in the state of Michigan.
+These are python scripts that scrape the course guides of every Community College in the state of Michigan.

 Dependencies:
 - requests